Modo makes Monkey Slam an instant app store hit

 Creating Monkey Slam's app icon was also an iterative process that benefited from Modo's flexibility too.
 Wilding had to create a ton of different icon mockups to run by Chillingo, and Modo was great for setting up poses and color variations to experiment with, he says.

-I think its perfect for indie developers in so many ways.
-Aside from the fact its super intuitive, I've not known a package where you get so much bang for the buck.
-Not only can you use it for in-game assets, but you can do all your promotional and high end art in the same package.
+I think it's perfect for indie developers in so many ways.
+Aside from the fact it's super intuitive, I've not known a package where you get so much bang for the buck.

 When you're working as part of a smaller studio, having powerful tools that streamline the workflow and cut down on the time it takes to create assets is critical.
 As someone who's used Maya® and other 3D modeling programs in the past, Wilding says he's a big fan of Modo for game development.